siuying/table_parser/README.txt

 == DESCRIPTION:

-TableParser parser HTML tables, and group them by columns.
-Rowspan is respected.
+Parsing table could be difficult when its structure contains colspan or rowspan.
+TableParser parser HTML tables, group them by columns, with colspan and rowspan respected.

 == REQUIREMENTS: